Robust Dynamic Selection of Tested Modules in Software Testing for Maximizing Delivered Reliability

 \subsection{Analysis of the Optimal Selection Policy}

-It is quite intuitive that if it is optimal to select a test case from $C_i$, it is also optimal when there are more defects in $C_i$, i.e., the optimal selection policy should have a monotonic property.
+It is quite intuitive that if it is optimal to test module $i$, it is also optimal when there are more defects in module $i$ given that the numbers of defects remaining in all other modules are unchanged, i.e., the optimal selection policy should have a monotonic property.
 However, the following discussion shows that the monotonic property of the optimal selection policy fails to hold.

-We consider a special case in which $U(x)=x$ and $P=\{\mathbf{p}\}$.
+We consider a special case in which $U(x)=x$ and $\mathcal{P}=\{\mathbf{p}\}$.
 We have

 Therefore, it holds that